JeffreyBenjaminBrown/hode/README.md

 is that relationships can involve any (positive) number of members, and a relationship can itself belong to other relationships.

-It only takes about 500 words to describe a
+Hode will make much more sense once you've read about the [Rslt in detail](docs/rslt/rslt.md).
-[Rslt in detail](docs/rslt/rslt.md).
+(That's a super-short document -- under 600 words.)

 ## Hash

 Hash is a language,
-close to ordinary natural language, for talking about a `Rslt`.
+close to ordinary natural language, for talking about expressions in a `Rslt`.
-It offers a concise representation, both for individual `Expr`s (expressions) in a `Rslt`, and for queries which retrieve subsets of a `Rslt`.
+It offers a concise representation, both for individual `Expr`s (expressions) in a `Rslt`, and for queries to retrieve sets of `Expr`s.

 To use Hode you'll need to
 [read about `Hash`](docs/hash/the-hash-language.md).